 4 When the Lord saw that he turned aside to see, God called to him out of the bush, “Moses, Moses!”
 And he said, “Here I am.”
 Exodus 3:4 ESV

-Moses was not ready early in life for what God planned for him.
+Moses before this the moment of this commentary on Exodus 3:4 was not ready early in life for what God planned for him.
 Moses would not have listened to any council from God.
 Murders never listen they charge forward in a pseudo-righteous anger living as they see fit.
 But now a life time removed from Egypt Moses is ready to not only hear from God but to recognize the authority of God.

 By steadfast love and faithfulness iniquity is atoned for, and by the fear of the Lord one turns away from evil.
 Proverbs 16:6 ESV

-The worst evil of all would have been if Moses had stayed in Egypt living a worldly life of riches and evil.
+This commentary and Exodus 3:4 would not have happened if Moses had stayed in Egypt.
+Imagine Moses living a worldly life of riches and evil.
 That is the most fearful place I could imagine.
 Could anyone hear God speak in such a circumstance?
-Moses by God’s grace has been prepared for this moment to hear God clearly.
+Moses by God’s grace is ready for this moment to hear God clearly.
 And God clearly introduces himself to Moses as the God of Abraham, Isaac, and Jacob.
 What an amazing moment a lifetime in the making.

 5 Then he said, “Do not come near; take your sandals off your feet, for the place on which you are standing is holy ground.”
 6 And he said, “I am the God of your father, the God of Abraham, the God of Isaac, and the God of Jacob.”
 And Moses hid his face, for he was afraid to look at God.
 Exodus 3:5-6 ESV